rl-institut/rli_template_r/CONTRIBUTING.md

 ### Downloading data

 You can download the latest data necessary to run this analysis directly from Github using the piggyback package as described in the datadown.R script in the R folder.
+You must create a github personal access token if you have not already done this.
+This must only be done _once_ per github account (you do not need to re-do this each time you clone a new repository).

 ### Uploading data